ntkhang2003/ntkhang2003.github.io/_posts/2025-02-01-get-started-with-jekyll.md

 ✅ Full Control – No platform restrictions like [Medium](https://medium.com/) or [Substack](https://substack.com/about); you own your content and customize everything.

-Moreover, you just need to know how to write a markdown file for publishing a blog, and I recommend the beginners to use [stackedit](https://stackedit.io/ "markdown editor tool") or [editor md](https://pandao.github.io/editor.md/en.html).
+Moreover, you just need to know how to write a markdown file for publishing a blog.
+That's interesting!!!

 ## Installation